Smitpatel32/Project_Team_Member/README.md

-This Project is just a copy of another Project and It's Used for Team Management.
+This Project is just a copy of another Project and It's for Team Management.

 To visit the Project : https://projectteammembers.smitpatel321.repl.co/